mhipszki/eslint-formatter-summary/README.md

 ```

 This will use `babel-cli` to transpile the source code targeting `node v4` (the lowest supported Node.js version) to `dist` folder.

+The transpiled code is generated under the `dist/` folder and it is the one used to generate the summary output of ESLint rather than the original ES7+ source code under `lib/`.

 ### Test build project